One57: Land acquisition and financing

-Around 2007, Barnett was introduced to Khadem al-Qubaisi, head of Emirati investment funds Aabar Investments and Tasameem Real Estate Company, who agreed to fund the project.
-The structures at 151 through 161 West 57th Street were being demolished by May 2007, when Barnett announced that a residential and hotel building with at least 50 stories would be built on the site.
+Around 2007, Barnett was introduced to Khadem al-Qubaisi, head of Emirati investment funds Aabar Investments and Tasameem Real Estate Company.
+Al-Qubaisi eventually agreed to fund the project, and the structures at 151 through 161 West 57th Street were being demolished by May 2007, when Barnett announced that a residential and hotel building with at least 50 stories would be built on the site.
+By then, he was contemplating a structure of up to 90 stories overlooking Central Park.
 Demolition was completed that November.
 No further progress had been made by the following August when the New York Post reported that Extell had not yet filed plans with the New York City Department of Buildings.
+Although al-Qubaisi had pledged at least $400 million toward the project, this was not yet enough for Barnett to get a construction loan, especially amid the 2008 financial crisis.
+Aabar and Tasameem eventually raised their combined investment to $650 million, while Extell put up $50 million.
+Despite the precarious global financial situation, al-Qubaisi told Barnett that "There will be buyers".

+Initial designs

 Plans for excavation were filed in November 2008.
 The following month, the media reported that the website of project contractor Aegis Security Design indicated that the site would include a Park Hyatt hotel, along with stores and luxury condominiums.
 At the time, Extell was consulting with city agencies to purchase air rights from neighboring sites, including the Alwyn Court and 165 West 57th Street.
-An early plan to erect a 1400 ft tower was changed after the financial crisis of 2007–2008, as well as the inability to acquire a neighboring site.
-Seven buildings on the site were demolished.
+The air rights transfers would allow the developer to construct a tower with up to 830000 ft2.
+An early plan to erect a 1400 ft tower was changed after the financial crisis, as well as the inability to acquire a neighboring site.
+In the meantime, seven buildings on the site were demolished.